endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"fuel damage"`: how much fuel is removed from a target when struck by this projectile.
 If the target's shields are up, fuel damage is cut in half. **(v.
 0.9.9)**

   * `"energy damage"`: how much energy is removed from a target when struck by this projectile.
-If the target's shields are up, fuel damage is cut in half. **(v.
+If the target's shields are up, energy damage is cut in half. **(v.
 0.9.13)**

   * `"ion damage"`: how much ionization is added to a target when struck by this projectile.
 If the target's shields are up, ionization is cut in half.
 Ionization drains energy and dissipates at a rate of 1% per frame.
 For example, a ship that takes 10 ion damage will lose 10 energy that frame, 9.9 energy the next frame, 9.801 energy the next, and so on until ionization tapers off to 0.
 That means the total energy loss from that one ion impact will be 10 + 99% * 10 + 99% * 99% * 10 + ... = 10 / 1% = 1000 energy.